haruhisa-enomoto/StringApplet-to-SageMath-converter/README.md

 # StringApplet to SageMath converter

 This modules [`converter.py`](https://github.com/haruhisa-enomoto/StringApplet-to-SageMath-converter/blob/main/converter.py) is for [SageMath](https://www.sagemath.org/), and aimed at people studying representation theory of finite-dimensional algebras.
+This enables us to deal with the lattice of torsion classes in SageMath very easily.

 [String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/) is a very useful tool for studying algebras and module categories, which is a web program developed by [Jan Geuenich](https://www.math.uni-bielefeld.de/~jgeuenich/).